AliSayyah/django-urlconfchecks/README.md

 * GitHub: <https://github.com/AliSayyah/django-urlconfchecks>
 * PyPI: <https://pypi.org/project/django-urlconfchecks/>
 * Free software: GPL3
+## Installation

+    pip install django-urlconfchecks

+## Usage

+Add this to your settings.py imports:

+    import django_urlconfchecks
 ## Features

 Using this package, URL pattern types will automatically be matched with associated views, and in case of mismatch, an